‘Green’ Tea Antioxidants and LED Light Therapy – A Perfect Pairing!

 So, cosmetic products may seem expensive relative to boiling a cup of green tea and sticking it in the fridge, but the greatly improved efficacy is worth the expense.

 With the increase of devices available for home use, LED Light Therapy is proving increasingly popular.
-If you are looking for an LED device, please do check out my recent blog; Red Light Therapy – Best Value LED devices for home use.
 When using a high dose of LED light do remember that it is advisable to combine your LED therapy with a potent antioxidant serum or toner, to protect against oxidative damage.

 ([MR] This is the RLT equivalent of having your cake and eating it too.
 The goal is to maximize the collagen supporting energy production, while simultaneously minimizing any potential downsides related to increased cellular activity.)